Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: P olya urn with concave reinforced drawing rule: a bandit approach

-The special case where $f(y)=y$ follows from the classical Athreya theorem that we recall below. \begin{theo}[Athreya's Theorem, see~\cite{AthKar2}] Let $(Y_n)_{n\geq0}$ be the urn composition sequence defined by~(\ref{dynamic})-(\ref{ConstructX}) with $D_n=I_d$, $n\geq1$.
-Under the assumption~(\ref{LoiXFConvex}) with $f(x)=x$, there exists a random vector $\widetilde{Y}_{\infty}$ having values in the simplex ${\cal S}_d$ such that
+The special case of a linear drawing rule $f(y)=y$ is entirely elucidated by the celebrated Athreya theorem recalled below for completeness. \begin{theo}[Athreya's Theorem, see~\cite{AthKar2}] Let $(Y_n)_{n\geq0}$ be the urn composition sequence defined by~(\ref{dynamic}) and (\ref{ConstructX}) with $D_n=I_d$, $n\geq1$, and a linear drawing rule ($i.e.$~(\ref{LoiXFConvex}) with $f(u)=u$).
+Then, if $Y_0\!\in \R^d\setminus\{0\}$ is deterministic, there exists a random vector $\widetilde{Y}_{\infty}$ having values in the simplex ${\cal S}_d$ such that

 Furthermore, \begin{itemize} \item[(i)] $\widetilde{Y}_{\infty}$ has a Dirichlet distribution with parameter $Y_0$.